 To explore a count matrix, it is often instructive to look at it as a heatmap.
-Below we show how to produce such a heatmap from the raw and transformed data.
+Below we show how to produce such a heatmap for various transformations of the data.

-http://en.wikipedia.org/wiki/Quality\%28business%29
+4http://en.wikipedia.org/wiki/Quality%28business%29

-Figure 5: Heatmaps showing the expression data of the 30 most highly expressed genes.
-The data is of raw counts (left), from regularized log transformation (center) and from variance stabilizing transformation (right).
+Figure 5: Heatmaps showing the expression data of the 20 most highly expressed genes.
+The data is of log2 normalized counts (left), from regularized log transformation (center) and from variance stabilizing transformation (right).